muldjord/leddy/docs/THEMES.md

 The following attributes are supported:
 * `background="myback"`: Sets a background image for the scene.
 Use the basename of any PNG from the `backgrounds` folder (eg. `myback.png` should be entered with `myback`).
 * `bgcolor="#123456"`: If no background is set it will use this background color instead.
-Also supports special `random` which pick a random dark color.
+Also supports special `random` which picks a random dark color.
 * `url="http://rss.slashdot.org/Slashdot/slashdotMain"`: Defines the URL to load the RSS feed from.
 * `showsource="true|false"`: Boolean setting whether to show the source of the RSS feed title.
 If yes it will prepend `SLASHDOT: ` for this example.
 * `font`: What font to use.
 Use the basename of any PNG from the `fonts` folder (eg. `myfont.png` should be entered with `myfont`).